DMajrekar/workshop-actions-runner-civo/README.md

 3. Verify your GitHub Personal Access Token's scopes and expiration
 4. Ensure your Civo API key has sufficient permissions
+5. Make sure the Civo node autoscaler is properly installed and configured for your cluster.
+Without it, pods may remain in `Pending` state even with proper resource requirements.
-5. Refer to the [official ARC troubleshooting guide](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/troubleshooting-actions-runner-controller) for more detailed help
+6. Refer to the [official ARC troubleshooting guide](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/troubleshooting-actions-runner-controller) for more detailed help

 ## Why Civo K3s?